 As a highly sensitive person (HSP), my entire body sighed yeeeeesss as I read this poem.
 We live in a noisy, crowded, overstimulating world that works against any attempt at quiet.
 The most silent place I’ve ever been is an ancient redwood forest in Northern California.
 I walked along a path and felt transported back hundreds, thousands of years.
 My senses heightened: I could hear the tiniest creatures buzzing around, see the colors become brighter, feel the stillness of the air.
 I was perfectly calm.

 It lasted for about five minutes before an airplane flew overhead somewhere above the trees.

-Noise pollution is virtually everywhere, and according to the Environmental Protection Agency, it isn’t just annoying, but can have potential health risks, like high blood pressure and sleep disruption.
+Noise pollution is virtually everywhere, and according to the Environmental Protection Agency, it isn’t just annoying, but it can also have potential health risks, like high blood pressure and sleep disruption.
 Experts in bioacoustics are continuously tracking and trying to protect the few places left on the planet that are still (relatively) silent.
-If I were a scientist, I’d want that gig, although as soon as I discovered the quietest place, I would probably just destroy my cell phone with the heel of my boot, set up camp, and never leave.
+If I were a scientist, I’d want that gig, although as soon as I discovered the quietest place, I’d probably just destroy my cell phone with the heel of my boot, set up camp, and never leave.

 HSPs Are Acutely Perceptive to Stimulation